Nilesha12345/Basic_Docker_K8s_NodeServer/docker.md

 _**Steps for Option 1**_

-1.Unzip code from Github.
+1. Unzip code from Github.
 Once unzipped the files,  Move inside the folder until you find DockerFile,  Now open Powershell or Terminal in the same directory.
-2.Run the following commands
+2. Run the following commands

 > Building Docker Image
 ````